-Aeronautical knowledge necessary to conduct commercial pilot operations.
+Contact hours (3 total): 3 lecture Aeronautical knowledge necessary to conduct commercial pilot operations.
 Necessary aeronautical knowledge to pass the computer-based commercial pilot knowledge test.
 This is phase two of a two-phase program.
 You must complete AVN 2101 (Commercial Ground PH I) to earn all required ground instruction for the Commercial Pilot Certificate.
+Students must have a High School Diploma/GED and be at least 18 years of age.

-Prerequisite(s): Private Pilot Certificate and Instrument

-Rating and AVN 2101 Other Fee: \$150.00 Terms Offered: Fall
+Prerequisite(s): Private Pilot Certificate, Instrument Rating, and Students must have a High School Diploma/ GED and be at least 18 years of age and AVN 2101 Other Fee: \$150.00 Terms Offered: Fall